survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * `main.js  679 bytes       0  [emitted]  main` - Name of the generated asset, size, the IDs of the **chunks** into which it's related, status information telling how it was generated, the name of the chunk.
 * `index.html  181 bytes          [emitted]` - Another generated asset that was emitted by the process.
 * `[0] ./src/index.js + 1 modules 219 bytes {0} [built]` - The ID of the entry asset, name, size, entry chunk ID, the way it was generated.
 * `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
-In this case *html-webpack-plugin* is doing the output of its own.
+In this case *html-webpack-plugin* is creating this output on its own.

 Examine the output below the `dist/` directory.
 If you look closely, you can see the same IDs within the source.